The data is organized by simulation round, e.g. ISIMIP3a, and data products:

 wget -ci FILE_LIST.txt

-If you allready know what files you want, you can use the path of the file directly, e.g.:
+If you already know what files you want, you can use the path of the file directly, e.g.:

 wget -c https://files.isimip.org/ISIMIP3b/InputData/climate/atmosphere_composition/co2/historical/co2_historical_annual_1850_2014.txt